-There are no federal, state, or local laws applicable to the same activity or subject matter.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
+The authority the rules were promulgated under, the Electrical Administrative Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.

 4. If MCL 24.232(8) applies and the proposed rules are more stringent than the applicable federally mandated standard, provide a statement of specific facts that establish the clear and convincing need to adopt the more stringent rules.